krahets/hello-algo/en/docs/chapter_graph/graph.md

 ## 9.1.2 &nbsp; Representation of graphs

-Common representations of graphs include "adjacency matrices" and "adjacency lists".
+Common representations of graphs include "adjacency matrix" and "adjacency list".
 The following examples use undirected graphs.

 ### 1. &nbsp; Adjacency matrix